AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav-->

-# Create records
+# Create fields for Maestro records

 You must create record types before you can create fields to associate with them.

 ## Access requirements

-## Create records in a record type table
+## Create fields in a record type table